wp-plugins/featured-content/readme.txt

 * Supports post thumbnails and automatically adds support in themes that do not support featured images.
 * Feature content in your sidebars with widgets that can open new pages or modal windows.
 * Uses the "Read More" capability in WordPress to display partial text in modal windows.
+* Ability to hide the post being displayed in sidebar widgets.
 * Uses the Modalbox library, included with the plugin.

 == Installation ==